tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

   to use is through a Certificate Request payload (defined in Section 3.7 of {{!RFC7296}}) sent by the initiator.
 For example, the initiator can specify that it trusts certificates issued by a certificate authority (CA) that signs with a particular post-quantum cryptographic (PQC) signature algorithm.
 This implies that the initiator can process signatures generated using that algorithm, thereby allowing the responder to authenticate itself using a key pair associated with the specified PQC signature scheme.

 - Authentication Method Announcement: Another method is to utilize {{RFC9593}},
   which enables peers to declare their supported authentication methods.
 This improves interoperability when IKEv2 peers are configured with multiple credential types of different type to authenticate each other.
-The responder includes a SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT response message, listing the PQC signature scheme(s) it supports.
+The responder includes a SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT response message, listing the  signature scheme(s) it supports.
 The initiator includes the SUPPORTED_AUTH_METHODS notification in either the IKE_AUTH request message or in the IKE_INTERMEDIATE request.
 This notification lists the PQC digital signature scheme(s) supported by the initiator, ordered by preference.

 In traditional IKEv2 deployments, peers often implicitly know the signature algorithms in use based on pre-configured certificates, trusted CAs, and IKEv2 policies.
-However, cryptographic agility, the ability to negotiate and use different cryptographic algorithms without requiring software or configuration updates is increasingly important for long-term security and interoperability.
+However, cryptographic agility, the ability to negotiate and use different cryptographic algorithms is gaining increased attention for ensuring long-term security and interoperability.
 This requirement becomes even more relevant with the introduction of PQC algorithms, where multiple signature algorithms with varying security levels and performance characteristics may need to be supported over time.

 # Specifying ML-DSA within IKEv2 {#ml-dsa}

 ML-DSA {{FIPS204}} is a digital signature algorithm based on the hardness lattice problems over module lattices (i.e., the Module Learning with Errors problem (MLWE)).
 The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky that leverages rejection sampling to render lattice- based FS schemes compact and secure.
-ML-DSA uses a uniform distribution over small integers for computing coefficients in error vectors, which makes the scheme easier to implement.
+ML-DSA uses a uniform distribution over small integers for computing coefficients in error vectors, which simplifies implementation compared to schemes requiring discrete Gaussian sampling.

-ML-DSA is instantiated with 3 parameter sets for the security categories 2, 3, and 5 (see Table 2 in Section 10 of {{?I-D.ietf-pquip-pqc-engineers}}).
+ML-DSA is instantiated with three parameter sets for the security categories 2, 3, and 5 (see Table 2 in Section 10 of {{?I-D.ietf-pquip-pqc-engineers}}).
 Security properties of ML-DSA are discussed in Section 9 of {{?I-D.ietf-lamps-dilithium-certificates}}.
 This document specifies the use of the ML-DSA algorithm in IKEv2 at three security levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.

 # Specifying SLH-DSA within IKEv2 {#slh-dsa}

 SLH-DSA {{FIPS205}} utilizes the concept of stateless hash-based signatures.
-In contrast to stateful signature algorithms, SLH-DSA eliminates the need for maintaining state information during the signing process.
+In contrast to stateful signature algorithms such as XMSS {{?RFC8391}} or HSS/LMS {{?RFC8554}}, SLH-DSA eliminates the need for maintaining state information during the signing process.
 SLH-DSA is designed to sign up to 2^64 messages and it offers three security levels.
 The parameters for security levels 1, 3, and 5 were chosen to provide AES-128, AES-192, and AES-256 bits of security respectively (see Table 2 in Section 10 of {{?I-D.ietf-pquip-pqc-engineers}}).
 This document specifies the use of the SLH-DSA algorithm in IKEv2 at each level.

 Each security level (1, 3, and 5) defines two variants of the algorithm: a small (S) version and a fast (F) version.
 The small version prioritizes smaller signature sizes, making them suitable for resource-constrained  IoT devices.
 Conversely, the fast version prioritizes speed over signature size, minimizing the time required to generate signatures.
 However, signature verification with the small version is faster than with the fast version.
 For hash function selection, the algorithm uses SHA-256 ({{FIPS180}}) for security level 1 and both SHA-256 and SHA-512 ({{FIPS180}}) for security levels 3 and 5.
 Alternatively, SHAKE256 ({{FIPS202}}) can be used across all security levels.